 Beautiful architecture surrounds you at every turn.
 You’ll also have the chance to experience a festival like no other in the world: Dia de Los Muertos!
 I visited Oaxaca for what was supposed to be one long weekend, and ended up staying here for over two weeks -there was just so much to do and experience!

-With so much on offer, I’ll say that it’s difficult to know where to start, so hopefully I can make your life easier with this ist of the very best things to do in Oaxaca, Mexico.
+With so much on offer, I’ll say that it’s difficult to know where to start, so hopefully I can make your life easier with this list of the very best things to do in Oaxaca, Mexico.

 Table of Contents